-Theatre Authority investigates whether charities are legitimate; protects artists from unfair demands on their time and talents; sets standards, which provide some assurance that a reasonable net profit for the beneficiary can be achieved; and regulates conflict in scheduling local and national telethons.
-Theatre Authority has also established rules and regulations to insure the performers' comfort, convenience and safety, as well as to protect artists from having their appearances be recorded or reproduced.
-Finally, Theatre Authority provides a small amount of accident insurance that insures against accidents on the way to, during, and on the way home from a cleared event.
+Theatre Authority investigates whether the intended beneficiaries are legitimate; protects artists from unfair demands on their time and talents; sets standards, which provide some assurance that a reasonable net profit for the beneficiary can be achieved; and regulates conflict in scheduling local and national telethons.
+Theatre Authority has also established rules and regulations to ensure the performers' comfort, convenience, and safety, as well as to protect artists from having their appearances recorded or reproduced.
+Finally, Theatre Authority provides a small amount of accident insurance that insures union participants against accidents on the way to, during, and on the way home from a cleared event.

 HOW DOES THEATRE AUTHORITY DERIVE ITS "AUTHORITY"?

-The unions of the 4A's (Associated Actors and Artistes of America) have adopted resolutions and rules that give Theatre Authority jurisdiction over performances for nonprofit and charitable organizations.
+The unions of the 4A's (“Associated Actors and Artistes of America”) have adopted resolutions and rules that give Theatre Authority jurisdiction over performances raising money for nonprofit and charitable organizations.
 Theatre Authority determines terms and conditions for the events that it clears.
-The rules of each performer union prohibit members from appearing in a professional capacity at any event that is not cleared and approved by Theatre Authority.
+The rules of each performer union prohibit members from appearing in a professional capacity at any event that is not cleared and approved by the Theatre Authority.

 HOW MAY THEATRE AUTHORITY CLEARANCE BE OBTAINED?

-All applications MUST be accompanied by a copy of the 501(c)(3) letter from the IRS for each beneficiary.
+All applications MUST be accompanied by a copy of the 501(c)(3) tax exempt certificate from the IRS for each beneficiary.
 If the application warrants approval, Theatre Authority will issue formal clearance, which must be signed by a duly authorized representative of the sponsoring organization.
 Requests and approvals must be in writing for the protection of all parties, and must be received by Theatre Authority prior to the benefit performance.
-If you are raising money for a third party, have the beneficiary send a brief note on their letterhead indicating that they are aware of the benefit and any funds that will be raised on their behalf.
+If you are raising money for a third party, have the beneficiary send a brief note on their letterhead indicating that they are aware of the event and that funds will be raised on their behalf.
 If you plan a benefit for multiple beneficiaries, please include the percentage breakdown for distribution of funds.
-If you are fundraising under fiscal sponsorship of an umbrella organization, like Fractured Atlas, The Field or NYFA, please submit a letter from the umbrella organization confirming your organizations status with it.
+If you are fundraising under fiscal sponsorship of an umbrella organization, like Fractured Atlas, The Field or NYFA, please submit a letter from the umbrella organization confirming your organization’s status with it.

-Be sure to include a letter on company letterhead and a copy of the 501(c)(3) for all beneficiaries of your event (See "How May Theatre Authority Clearance Be Obtained").
+Be sure to include a letter on company letterhead and a copy of the 501(c)(3) for all beneficiaries of your event.

 Check out the Theatre Authority Frequently Asked Questions.